nathansimpson95/GoToRegister/README.md

-# gotoregisterwp
+# GoToRegister
-A GoToWebinar Registration Form Generator Plugin, using Wordpress Shortcodes.
+A WordPress Plugin for generating GoToWebinar Registration Forms, using Wordpress Shortcodes.

 Do you use GoToWebinar to schedule and host webinars?
 This plugin generates a simple registration form for a specified webinar that can be placed anywhere on your page.